wanderlust-create/adventure-life-REST-API/README.md

 - Covers all 404 and validation scenarios

 To import:
-1. Open Postman → Import → Upload JSON from `/src/docs` or root directory
+1. Open Postman → Import → Upload JSON from `/src/docs`

 ---